emberstack/docker-azure-pipelines-agent/README.md

-# docker-azure-pipelines-agent
-Docker based agent for Azure Pipelines
+## Images used to deploy Azure Pipelines Agent.